phper-framework/phper/phper-doc/doc/_06_module/_06_register_class/index.md

 Registering classes is a bit more complicated than others.

-First, you have to new the class builder [`ClassEntity`](phper::classes::ClassEntity), then register the parent class or implements interfaces, add the properties and methods, finally add it into the `Module`.
+First, you have to instantiate the class builder [`ClassEntity`](phper::classes::ClassEntity), then register the parent class or implements interfaces, add the properties and methods, finally add it into the `Module`.